Kitura/kitura.dev/content/web/getting-started-overview/first-app.md

 ## Create your first Kitura app

-Already setup your environment?
-Try our Hello World tutorial, which walks you through creating a greeting application using a basic route.
+Ready to go?
+Try the Hello World tutorial.

 [Try the Tutorial](/docs/getting-started/hello-world)